 4. User Experience

 Speaking of customer journeys, you’ll also need an eye for user design and experience.
-That’s because even if a site has great content and a killer content strategy, 88% of customers won’t return to a site if it’s a hassle to use it.
+That’s because even if a site has great content and a killer content strategy, 88% of customers won’t return if it’s a hassle to use.
 As a consultant, you’ll need to be able to catch that.
-The free courses on Udemy is a great place to start.

 5. Copywriting & Editing

-You might not necessarily always be the writer, but you will work with writers and review their writing.
-You’ll need to know what good writing looks like, whether keywords are correctly used, and how to identify the copywriters who know what they’re doing.
-Take a look through 57 Timeless Pieces of Copywriting Advice as well as The Write Blog for insights from professional writers.
+As a content strategy consultant, you might not always be the writer, but you will definitely work with writers and review their writing.
+You’ll need to know what good online writing looks like, which writing mistakes to avoid, whether keywords are correctly used for SEO, and other quality-content benchmarks such as:

 In his book Actual Minds, Possible Worlds, cognitive psychologist Jerome Bruner reported that stories are 22 times more memorable than sheer facts.
 That’s because we’re hardwired for them – and marketers have noticed.
 As a technique, storytelling has been around in content marketing since Joe Pulizzi popularized it in his 2012 paper.
 But as a trend, it really took off around 2017 – data by LinkedIn captures its dramatic rise.